7RU7H/Archive/Security-Disciplines/Digital-Forensics/Windows-Forensics/Windows-Applications-Forensics.md

 - CLI utility `wevutil.exe`
 - PowerShell's `Get-WinEvent / Get-EventLog`. [[PowerShell-Event-Logging.md]]

 #### Scheduled Tasks and Services

+The `taskschd.msc` is good for providing holistic visual representation of scheduled task as clunky as it is to use a directory tree to find malicious tasks.
+Combine with PowerShell to find outliers that may indicate [[Windows-Persistence-Abusing-Scheduled-Tasks]].

 - Event ID `4698` - A scheduled task was created.
 - Event ID `4702` - A scheduled task was updated.